sinetja/jauter/README.rst

 ::

-  router.pattern("articles",   MyArticleIndex.class)
+  router.GET("articles",   MyArticleIndex.class)
-  router.pattern("/articles",  MyArticleIndex.class)
+  router.GET("/articles",  MyArticleIndex.class)
-  router.pattern("/articles/", MyArticleIndex.class)
+  router.GET("/articles/", MyArticleIndex.class)

 You can remove routes by target or by path: